oroinc/documentation/user_guide/activities.rst

 .. image:: ./img/ui_components/view_action_buttons_2.png

-- Cases are always available and can be can be added from the *Create Case* form under *Activities → Cases* as described in the relevant :ref:`guide <user-guide-activities-cases>`.
+- Cases are always available and can be added to the system as described in the relevant :ref:`guide <user-guide-activities-cases>`.

+- Contact requests are always available and can be added to the system as described in the relevant :ref:`guide <user-guide-activities-requests>`.

 .. note::